yumiweidemao/ECE445-Repo/notebooks/michael/README.md

 ## 09/25-10/01
 - Third TA meeting
 - Finished the design document
-- Drew the three-view drawing of the cat litter box, including the main dimensions and position of the comb
+- Drew the three-view drawing of the cat litter box, including the main dimensions and position of the comb（图片1）

 ## 10/02-10/08